 The Chair briefly ran through the draft consultation document and questioned if the option around the use of secondary meters should be added for consideration within the consultation document.
 Regarding this potential solution the Chair suggested that the Working Group should consider how this type of solution would work and the implications it has on the DCUSA alongside any impacts on tariffs.

-Members of the Working Group highlighted their concerns around the potential for Ofgem to direct that this change be put on hold once a decision on starting a SCR is confirmed given that time and effort would have been expended by the Working Group.
+Members of the Working Group highlighted their concerns around the potential for Ofgem to direct that this change be put on hold due to the overlap with the TCR given that time and effort would have been expended by the Working Group.
 The Chair questioned if Ofgem could provide a view as to whether Ofgem will want to put these CPs on hold given the Working Group are continuing with the generation elements still included.
 It was noted that what the Working Group want to avoid is doing too much work if Ofgem are going to put it on hold in the future.
 One Working Group member also requested clarity around the potential for storage to be brought back into scope of a SCR and sought confirmation from the Ofgem representative on this topic.

-The Ofgem representative confirmed that they want to avoid too much overlap with any potential SCR and understand the Working Groups concerns about the amount of work undertaken only to be put on hold part way through the process.
+The Ofgem representative confirmed that they want to avoid too much overlap with the TCR and understand the Working Groups concerns about the amount of work undertaken only to be put on hold part way through the process.
 The Ofgem representative noted that these points will need to be considered further before an answer can be provided and as such took an action to seek views within Ofgem and provide any response to the Working Group.